Sound8th-A

 • Pinna

-The eardrum, or tympanic membrane, separates the outer ear from the middle ear.
-It is extremely sensitive and vibrates when sound reaches it.
+The eardrum is a cone-shaped membrane that separates the outer ear from the middle ear and vibrates when sound waves strike it.

 • A grown-up man